 Harriet Russell Strong is an important figure in Whittier history.
 Not only has she been labeled “The Walnut Queen,” and “The Pampas Woman,” but she is also well known for her five patents, which include a design for a water irrigation system.

 In search of a stable crop, Harriet came upon walnuts.
-Walnuts require constant moisture in order to thrive, so Harriet designed an irrigation system to provide her walnut grove constant moisture.
+Walnuts require constant moisture in order to thrive, so Harriet designed an irrigation system for her walnut grove.
 Also, in order to maintain a steady flow of capital to run Rancho del Fuerte while waiting for the walnuts to mature, Harriet began planting pampas grass.
-Harriet used it mainly as a decorative item that could be seen on women’s hats as well as in department store entry ways and even as the Republican National Committee's national emblem in 1892.
+It was used mainly as a decorative item that could be seen on women’s hats, as well as in department store entry ways, and even as the Republican National Committee’s national emblem in 1892.